Skip site navigation (1)Skip section navigation (2)

 --no-i18n do not internationalize.

-messages.
-By default, gshar produces archives that will try to output
+sages.
+By default, gshar produces archives that will try to output mes-

-no message file for the unpackers language is found at unpack time,
+message file for the unpackers language is found at unpack time, messages

 --print-text-domain-dir print directory with gshar messages.

-Prints the directory gshar looks in to find messages files for differ-
+Prints the directory gshar looks in to find messages files for different

 User feedback/entertainment